|Tallest Drop||20 m|

 The fall itself can then be found by following the Karhunkierros Trail north from the Pähkänä shelter (in the shore of Kitkajoki River) for about 200 metres.
 Then you need to cross the Saaripuro River and continue north-east along the river for another 200 metres.
 As you are approaching the fall, you can hear it rather far, which makes it easier to find.
 To return to your car, you should keep following Karhunkierros Trail on the east side of the river, then cross the river (with no bridge) and walk through the pathless forest for the rest of the way (about 1 km).

 A lot of water in the Saaripuro Falls in a special photograph by Antti Kettunen (23.8.2014).

 Despite the difficult terrain, the fall is definitely worth the trouble.
 The steep cascade with its water rushing down from heights, is more impressive in my opinion than, for example, the Tarhapuro Falls in Koli, which is much more famous as a sight than the Saaripuro Falls.
 As a nature resort, the Saaripuro Falls represent one of the most beautiful unnamed waterfalls in Eastern Finland.
 At the very least it would deserve a sign-post along the Karhunkierros Trail.

-The waterfall is at its best during the spring floods (I visited it in May, when the floods had partly passed), but it is probably worth seeing most times of the year, excluding the driest of days.
+The waterfall is at its best during the spring floods, but it is probably worth seeing most times of the year, excluding the driest of days.
 Hearing the water rumble in the pathless wilderness and seeing the water rushing down the top of the unnamed waterfall makes you almost feel like an explorer!